LMZouaoui/NestConvNeXt-IQA/README.md

 - traditional no-reference (TR-NR) algorithms,
 - deep learning-based no-reference (DL-NR) algorithms.

-In addition, the Examples file includes sample images from the `LWIR-IQA` and `TIIQAD` datasets.
+In addition, the `Examples.docx` file includes sample images from the `LWIR-IQA` and `TIIQAD` datasets.
 For each example, the corresponding subjective score (MOS) and the objective score predicted by `NestConvNeXt-IQA` are provided.